A very real guide to sniffing out fake bike deals

 Let’s discuss what you should look for when you make purchase a bike online.

-A number of admins require a list of specs sellers need to indicate before they allow postage.
-Jjay de Guzman Gonzales of Buy and Sell Bike and Bike Parts Ph has in his rules for posting these required information:
+A number of admins require a list of specs sellers need to indicate before they allow posting.
+Jjay de Guzman Gonzales of Buy and Sell Bike and Bike Parts Ph (now called Bike Stop Ph) requires the following:

 - Actual photos